User-Defined Conversions

 Constraints on User-Defined Conversions

-• The following are true for source type S and target type T:
+- The following are true for source type

-• The conversion operator must be a member of either S or T.
+SnorTcan be an interface type or the type object. - The conversion operator must be a member of either

 Here's the sample of how to make user-defined conversions: